Frequently Asked Questions

 My business hours: I correspond with clients through email to keep a record of all communications, and do not receive texts or give out a phone number.
 I typically answer emails within 2 business days.
 I keep business hours (10 AM to 4 PM weekdays) and correspondence that is sent outside of these hours will be answered on the next business day.

-LGBT weddings are celebrated here.
+LGBTQ weddings are celebrated here.

 What makes your illustration and calligraphy unique to you?

 My style harmonizes organic shapes, texture and a focus on getting the most from the materials used.
 These key elements come together to create my own personal brand of lettering and illustration, which I feel gives my work a uniquely charming character.
 Typically I work with watercolors, gouache, colored pencils, and fine cotton papers.